CDRT/docs/bios/settings/thinkcenter/network_setup.md

 Configure HTTPs Boot parameters.

-> <i>Only one URL can be entered at a time.
-The configuration will take effect after a system reboot.</i>
+**Note:** Only one URL can be entered at a time.
+The configuration will take effect after a system reboot.

 <details><summary>Input the description</summary>

-> <i>Press `Enter` to input a label for new created URL and it will be displayed in the boot sequence menu.</i>
+**Note:** Press `Enter` to input a label for new created URL and it will be displayed in the boot sequence menu.
 </details>

 <details><summary>Internet Protocol</summary>